essoen/essoen.github.io/content/blog/2023/enabling-teams-vs.platform-teams.md

 title = "Enabling teams vs. platform teams"

 +++
+Building a platform is _the_ way to reduce cognitive load, in various areas.
+I follow [the model of ThoughtWorks](https://www.thoughtworks.com/what-we-do/enterprise-modernization-platforms-cloud/digital-platform-strategy), where there are 5 types of platforms.
+In each, the ideal would be an easy-to-use platform that covers many use cases.
+That's difficult to do.
+As with any product ('cause think [platform as a product](https://teamtopologies.com/videos-slides/what-is-platform-as-a-product-clues-from-team-topologies)), you'll probably need to "sell" it, and help users identify if the product fits their needs.
+You might even help them use it.
+So, you'll not only be building, but you'll also be a salesman and consultant.
+At various levels and degrees.

+This increases the cognitive load for the platform team.
+In addition, it might even be that they must help outside their own product.

-Lately, I've felt the need to clarify the distinction between enabling and platform teams in the book ["Team Topologies: Organizing Business and Technology Teams for Fast Flow"](https://www.amazon.com/Team-Topologies-Organizing-Business-Technology/dp/1942788819).
-The reason for this is that platform teams often must consult on more than what their platform is dedicated to doing.
+This leads me to enabling teams,  and platform teams, and the distinction between them.
+As mentioned, the platform teams often must consult on more than what their platform is dedicated to doing.
 That might not be the best for that team, but it might be what the organization needs.
 How can we address that need directly?

 ## Definitions of enabling and platform teams